Sultanate of Dahlak

 The Sultanate of Dahlak was a small medieval kingdom covering the Dahlak Archipelago and parts of the Eritrean coast.
-First attested in 1093, it quickly profited from its location between Mdre Bahri Kingdom and Yemen as well as Egypt and India.
+First attested in 1093, it quickly profited from its strategic trading location, gaining heavily from being near to Yemen as well as Egypt and India.
 After the mid 13th century Dahlak lost its trade monopoly and subsequently started to decline.
 Both the Ethiopian empire and Yemen tried to enforce their authority over the sultanate.
-It was eventually annexed by the Ottomans in 1557, who made it part of their Abyssinian province.
+It was eventually annexed by the Ottomans in 1557, who made it part of the Habesh Eyalet.